 River Journey is the only company on the Stanislaus to offer kayaking and it’s the closest summertime river kayaking to the San Francisco Bay Area!
 You'll be surprised that such an entertaining river is located so close to home.
 This scenic float is just off the beaten path but it feels like you're in a different world.
 Our high quality inflatable kayaks make this trip a great experience for the beginner and seasoned kayaker, without having to haul your own gear!
+Trip includes your inflatable kayak for two people, lifejackets, paddles, a drybag for your belongings and a return shuttle.
+There is enough room for a small cooler or collapsable bag.

 11:00AM - Check in at the Knights Ferry Rafting Customers Parking Area.
 On weekends look for the red River Journey Tent.
 On weekdays look for us by the yellow rafts by the river.

-11:15AM - After gearing up for the trip and a brief orientation you will board the rafts at the Knights Ferry Visitor's center.
+11:15AM - After gearing up for the trip and a safety orientation you will board the rafts at the Knights Ferry Visitor's center.
 Our guides will prepare the equipment and begin a safety talk for all participants.

 11:30AM - Trip departs on river.
 The first half mile serves as a nice warm-up with several fun riffles.
 You'll then come to "Russian Rapid" a 50 yard long class 2 rapid that is the biggest thrill of the day.
 Smile for your photos!
 After running this rapid you'll come across a few calm pools with clear water and stunning scenery.